 Submitting your work

-- Upload the electronic version of your timescale (from Part 2) to the Antipode and timescale problem set dropbox in ANGEL (same folder as for part 1) by the end of the second week of this lesson.
+- Upload the electronic version of your timescale (from Part 2) to the Antipode and timescale problem set part 2 assignment in Canvas by the end of the second week of this lesson.
 NOTE: The timescale (part 2) is due a week later than the antipode worksheet calculations (part 1).
 This is because you will need the data your classmates provide in Part 1 to complete Part 2.
 You are probably wondering why I've repeated this fact about four times now.
 Just to see if you're still reading!
 No, but, really, I've had somebody get confused about this every time I've taught this class, I swear.

 I'll use my general rubric for grading problem sets to grade this activity.
 I made each half of this problem set worth 50 points so together they'd add up to the usual 100 points.